 Vietnamese coffee currently has three most popular varieties:

 - Arabica coffee: accounts for about 10% of the total coffee production in the country.
 Arabica is suitable for temperate climates with temperatures ranging from 20-25 degrees Celsius and grows well in high mountainous areas.
-Arabica coffee is mainly distributed in the two provinces of Dak Lak and Lam Dong, where the mountainous terrain is 500-700m high, and the weather is remarkable and pleasant.
+Arabica coffee is mainly distributed in the two provinces of Dak Lak and Lam Dong (the central highlands region of Vietnam), where the mountainous terrain is 500-700m high, and the weather is remarkable and pleasant.

-- Robusta coffee beans: This coffee is grown most popular in Vietnam.
-Robusta coffee is distributed mainly in the Central Highlands, where the average temperature is in the range of 25-30 degrees Celsius, and the annual average rainfall is significant enough for the plant to grow, flower and produce results.
+- Robusta coffee beans: the robusta beans are grown most popular in Vietnam.
+The robusta species is distributed mainly in the Central Highlands, where the average temperature is in the range of 25-30 degrees Celsius, and the annual average rainfall is significant enough for the plant to grow, flower, and produce results.

-- Cherry Coffee: Only accounts for about 1% of the total annual coffee Vietnamese coffee production, but Cherry still contributes a unique flavor to the list of Vietnamese coffees.
-Cherry coffee is distributed mainly in mountainous provinces such as Gia Lai, Kon Tum, Nghe An and has a low yield.
+- Cherry Coffee bean: Only accounts for about 1% of the total annual coffee Vietnamese coffee production, but Cherry still contributes a unique flavor to the list of Vietnamese premium coffees.
+Cherry coffee is distributed mainly in mountainous provinces such as Gia Lai, Kon Tum, and Nghe An and has a low yield.

-The cultivation and planting of coffee beans are widespread throughout Vietnam, primarily in the northern provinces of Thanh Hoa, Nghe An, and Ninh Binh, which are part of the Central Highlands… Our nation produces three different types of coffee: Arabica, Robusta, and Jackfruit coffee, depending on the soil and climate conditions.
+The cultivation and planting of coffee beans from Vietnam are widespread throughout Vietnam, primarily in the northern provinces of Thanh Hoa, Nghe An, and Ninh Binh, which are part of the Central Highlands… Our nation produces three different types of coffee: Arabica, Robusta beans, and Jackfruit coffee, depending on the soil and climate conditions.

 Additionally, coffee is an aspect of culture that affects people’s life.
 In our nation, coffee has long been a favorite beverage.
 Coffee shops are widely available everywhere, from the North to the South.